-Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificateseeking undergraduate student groups: First-time, full-time (FTFT); First-time, part-time (FTPT); Non-first-time, full-time entering (NFTFT); and Non-first-time, part-time entering (NFTPT).
-Additionally, each of the four cohorts collects data on two subcohorts: Pell grant recipients and non -Pell grant recipients.
+Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificateseeking undergraduate student groups: first-time, full-time entering (FTFT); first-time, part-time entering (FTFT); non-first-time, full-time entering (NFTFT); and non-first-time, part-time entering (NFTPT).
+Additionally, each of the four cohorts collects data on two subcohorts: Pell grant recipients and non-Pell grant recipients.
 These measures provide the 4-year, 6-year, and 8-year award rates (or completions rates) after entering an institution.
-NCES calculates award rates by dividing a cohort's or subcohort's adjusted cohort into the number of total awards at 4-year, 6-year, and 8year status points.
+NCES calculates award rates by dividing a cohort's or subcohort's adjusted cohort into the number of total awards at 4year, 6-year, and 8-year status points.